Domaine de La Roche Moreau - Quarts de Chaume Grand Cru 2023

 Nose

-Complex aromas of citrus, fig, prune and quince jam evolving after 5 to 10 years to notes of precious wood, candied fruit, honey and roasted almonds.
+Complex aromas of citrus, fig, prune, and quince jam, evolving after 5 to 10 years into notes of precious wood, candied fruit, honey, and toasted almonds.

 Mouth

-Ample and powerful, harmonious, delicately fresh and balanced, smooth tannins, beautiful finesse and very long persistence.
+Ample and powerful, harmonious, delicately fresh and balanced, mellow tannins, beautiful finesse and very long finish.

 Serve